 What is a charge account vs. a credit card account?
 Whether you’re opening a new business or optimizing one that’s been around for a while, understanding the six main differences between charge cards and credit cards can help you to pick the one that’s the best fit for your needs.

-One of the main credit card and charge card differences stems from the spending limit.
+One main difference between a credit card and charge card stems from the spending limit.
 Credit cards usually come with a built-in credit limit that you cannot go over.
 Credit limits are set depending on your credit score, your income, and your other outstanding debts for a business at the time of application.

 The better your score and income-to-expense ratio are, the higher the credit limit.
 In order to improve your score, you don’t want to spend more than 30% of your credit limit at once.
 You’ll also want to make payments consistently towards your balance.